-And who wants to buy boring all-occasion paper, so that doesn't work for me and probably won't for you, either.
+And who wants to use boring all-occasion paper?
+That doesn't work for me and probably won't work for you, either.

-To me, that's a lot of money for something that will soon end up in the trash anyway, so I wanted to explore other options.
+To me, that's a lot of money spent on something that'll soon end up in the trash anyway.
+So I wanted to explore other options.